hwdeboer1977/AI-projects/web-summary-agent/README.md

 - Only includes information explicitly present on the page
 - No inferred explanations
 - No background ML knowledge
-- Missing concepts are explicitly marked as:
-  **“Not covered on this page.”**
+- Missing concepts are explicitly marked as: **“Not covered on this page.”**

-**Use cases**

-- Documentation
-- Research & academic summaries
-- Regulatory or compliance-oriented analysis

 **CLI usage**